Zain confirms talks on Vodafone Middle East roaming deal

-LONDON (Reuters) - Kuwait-based telecoms operator Zain (ZAIN.KW) confirmed on Sunday it was close to sealing a deal with Vodafone (VOD.L) that would allow the global telecoms group access to its Middle East networks.
+LONDON, Aug 26 (Reuters) - Kuwait-based telecoms operator Zain confirmed on Sunday it was close to sealing a deal with Vodafone that would allow the global telecoms group access to its Middle East networks.

 “Zain Group is at an advanced stage in negotiations towards reaching a strategic partnership agreement with Vodafone,” the company said in a statement.